Frequently asked questions

 Who votes for the next bishop?

 A special electing convention will be held on February 9, 2019 at Trinity Cathedral to elect the 8th Bishop of the Diocese.
-The voting membership of the Convention is composed of members of the Clergy canonically resident in the Diocese and lay delegates, elected as members in accordance with the Canons of our diocese.
+The voting membership of the Convention is composed of members of the Clergy canonically and actually resident in the Diocese and lay delegates, elected as members in accordance with the Canons of our diocese.
 Please note that the delegates elected at 2018 annual Parish Meetings (as directed by Canon) will be the delegates voting at the special convention.

 When will we have a new bishop?

 Providing the Standing Committee receives the consents for the consecration of the Bishop-Elect from a majority of the Bishops Diocesan of the Church and a majority of the Standing Committees of the dioceses, the consecration is scheduled for June 29, 2019 at the Mondavi Center in Davis.
 The Most Rev. Michael B. Curry, Presiding Bishop of The Episcopal Church, is the chief consecrator.